 Rivers need water.

 Without WaterWatch, many of Oregon’s rivers and streams would run dry.
-Unbelievable but true.
-In fact, during key dry months in almost every river basin in Oregon, there are too many water rights and not enough water to go around.
+During key dry months in almost every river basin in the state, there are too many water rights and not enough water to go around.
 Even in the 21st century, it can be legal in Oregon to drain our rivers until they are bone dry.

 There are many forces working to take more and more water from Oregon’s streams and rivers.
-Please join us to help ensure that there is enough water in our rivers for fish, wildlife and the people who depend on healthy rivers.
+Please join us to help ensure that there is enough water in our rivers for fish, wildlife, and people who depend on healthy rivers.
 Our quality of life depends on it.

 Get the Latest WaterWatch Updates!